dividebysandwich/rat-commander/README.md

-  graphics protocol, the progress bars, process-explorer graphs, transfer speed graph and the disk-explorer **treemap** (a nested "pillow" map of each folder's biggest files) are drawn as true-pixel gradient images, falling back automatically to block-character rendering elsewhere (a **Graphics** setting forces or disables it).
+  graphics protocol, the progress bars, process-explorer graphs, transfer speed graph and the disk-explorer **treemap** (a nested "pillow" map of each folder's biggest files) are drawn as true-pixel gradient images, falling back automatically to block-character rendering elsewhere (can be forced off in settings).
-- **Localization** — the UI language is selectable in Settings, with 18 languages built in (English, German, French, Spanish, Portuguese, Dutch, Czech, Slovak, Hungarian, Serbian, Ukrainian, Russian, Japanese, Chinese traditional & simplified, Hindi, Persian, Arabic); translations live in
+- **Localization** — Configurable UI language with 18
+  languages built in (English, German, French, Spanish, Portuguese, Dutch, Czech, Slovak, Hungarian, Serbian, Ukrainian, Russian, Japanese, Chinese traditional & simplified, Hindi, Persian, Arabic); translations live in